Aetopia/ResEnforce/README.md

 # ResEnforce
-ResEnforce is a rewrite of [Resolution Enforcer](https://github.com/Aetopia/Resolution-Enforcer) but in C instead of Python.
+ResEnforce is a rewrite of [Resolution Enforcer](https://github.com/Aetopia/Resolution-Enforcer) but in C & Nim instead of Python.

 ## What is Resolution Enforcer?
 A simple program to enforce desktop resolutions on specific applications.
 (Win32 and UWP apps.)